-This research project led by the Clean Technology Centre (CTC), is undertaken in collaboration with the Rediscovery Centre, Community Reuse Network Ireland (CRNI), and the Eastern Midlands Waste Region.
-By developing methodologies for the qualitative and quantitative assessment of the sector, it will provide policy makers, stakeholders and practitioners with a crucial overview of the non-waste reuse sector of Ireland – vital information as Europe moves towards a Circular Economy model.
+This EPA-funded research project led by the Clean Technology Centre (CTC), was undertaken in collaboration with the Rediscovery Centre, Community Reuse Network Ireland (CRNI), and the Eastern Midlands Waste Region.
+By developing methodologies for the qualitative and quantitative assessment of the sector, it provides policy makers, stakeholders and practitioners with a crucial overview of the non-waste reuse sector of Ireland – vital information as Europe moves towards a Circular Economy model.

 The quantitative data provided by the research will allow Ireland to benchmark the reuse sector against those of other Member States and regions.
 It will also provide a picture of the scale of reuse which can be compared to overall material flows, consumption rates, waste arisings and rates of recovery and recycling.

-The project will develop an overview of good practices in other countries to draw lessons for Ireland, and identify gaps in the information that needs to be gathered.
-Additionally, it will test the capability of the Irish reuse sector to supply necessary data and inform policy makers on the required supports to the sector.
+The project develops an overview of good practices in other countries to draw lessons for Ireland, and identify gaps in the information that needs to be gathered.
+Additionally, it tests the capability of the Irish reuse sector to supply necessary data and inform policy makers on the required supports to the sector.
 This in turn will inform future potential investors to support job creation and social enterprise, as well as supporting the provision of low cost, high value products.

 This project is funded under the EPA Research Programme 2014-2020.
 The EPA Research Programme is a Government of Ireland initiative funded by the Department of Communications, Climate Action and Environment.
 It supports the United Nations Sustainable Development Goals, in particular Goal 12 for Responsible Consumption and Production.

 CRNI supports its members and works to mainstream reuse thanks to core funding provided by the EPA under the Circular Economy Programme.

 For more information about the programme see here.